onlinecity/gatewayapi-docs/docs/rest.rst

 Authentication
 --------------
-Use either :ref:`oauth-howto` or :ref:`basic-auth-howto`.
-We encourage the use of :ref:`oauth-howto`, since it provides the best protection and although not as ubiquitous as basic auth, it's well supported by most frameworks.
+Use either :ref:`oauth` or :ref:`HTTP Basic Authentication`.
+We encourage the use of :ref:`oauth`, since it provides the best protection and although not as ubiquitous as basic auth, it's well supported by most frameworks.

-.. _oauth-howto:
+.. _oauth:

 OAuth
 ^^^^^